adakite1/skysongbuilder/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Description of the bug**
+A clear and concise description of what sounds different.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to hear instead.

 **Recordings**
 If applicable, add recordings of what it should sound like played in a soundfont player, and what it actually sounds like in-game to help explain your problem.